nikolays93/organized-contacts/readme.md

 ## Organized Contacts ##

 The plugin allows you to organize information about your companies / organizations.
-Plugin will add customizer settings and [company] shortcode.
+Plugin will add customizer settings and [contact] shortcode.

 ### How to use ###